MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/xrm-tooling/use-powershell-cmdlets-xrm-tooling-connect.md

   - PowerApps
   - D365CE
 ---
-# Use PowerShell cmdlets for XRM tooling to connect to CDS for Apps
+# Use PowerShell cmdlets for XRM tooling to connect to Common Data Service

-XRM tooling provides you with the following **Windows PowerShell** cmdlets that you can use to connect to CDS for Apps and retrieve organizations that the current user has access to: `Get-CrmConnection` and `Get-CrmOrganizations`.
+XRM tooling provides you with the following **Windows PowerShell** cmdlets that you can use to connect to Common Data Service and retrieve organizations that the current user has access to: `Get-CrmConnection` and `Get-CrmOrganizations`.

 <a name="Prereq"></a>